-- Master's degree or higher in social science
+- Master's degree or higher in social science.

 - Licenses Must be licensed in the respective clinical field.
 The following Alaska Professional licenses are acceptable:

-- o Psychiatrist
+- Psychiatrist

-- o Psychologist
+- Psychologist

-- o Psychological Associate
+- Psychological Associate

 - Social Worker

 - Marital and Family Therapist

 - Professional Counselor

 An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.